-Are you getting ready for a new iPhone?
-Running out of iCloud storage space?
+It’s World Backup Day, a good opportunity to take a close look at the backups your iPhone makes to iCloud.
+Are you running out of iCloud storage space?
 Living with a slow internet connection?
 Worried about privacy?
 In any of these cases, you might want to exclude some apps from your iCloud backups.
-Doing so will save iCloud storage space, conserve bandwidth and make sure your data does not go to Apple’s servers, where it may or may not be vulnerable to decryption.
+Doing so will save iCloud storage space and conserve bandwidth.

 The good news is that it’s easy to exclude pretty much anything you like from your iCloud backups in iOS.
 Here’s how.